omartin2010/jetson-object-detection/README.md

 - [ ] Add a system watchdog to monitor threads and processes and shutdown if important threads are failing... (like video capture)
 - [ ] Improve model - take more pictures
 - [ ] Move cloud uploader to other class...?
+- [ ] sometimes, when I remove objects, it doesn't get removed... maybe it think it's tracked... need to refresh TF info regardless of tracker working!

 Solved issues: